Bhaavya/EducationalWeb/README.md

     c.
 Run: redis-server --port 8097
             This step turns on the redis-server --port for this project because the localhost port # is 8097.

     d.
-Now go again
+Activate the env virtual environment again.
+Run: redis-cli -p 8097 ping After running the above command

-Step 4: Install Flask SSE, gunicorn, and gevent.
+Step 2: Install Flask SSE, gunicorn, and gevent.

-Step 2: In your current directory and
+Step 4: In your current directory and

     a. npm install --global gulp-cli

     b. cd pdf.js/build/generic/web
+        The

     c.
 Run: gulp server
+            Activates the gulp server.

     d.
-TROUBLESHOOTING: If you have trouble running gulp server then you can try running: cd pdf.js/build/generic/web This step basically upgrades the gulp compnonents incase they weren't downloaded to its full potential.
+TROUBLESHOOTING: If you have trouble running gulp server then run: npm update This step basically upgrades the gulp compnonents incase they weren't downloaded to its full potential.

 Finally Run: gunicorn edwb_app_intro:app --worker-class gevent --bind 127.0.0.1:8097